-How The Wheel is Responding to COVID-19
+How The Wheel Responded to COVID-19

 The Government has made several announcements impacting our sector in recent days, and I wanted to take the time to update you on these developments.

 Although this news comes at a challenging time, it points to some very positive signs for our sector.
 We welcome news about:

 A commitment to cross-Departmental engagement with the sector

 An €800k social enterprise recovery fund.